dadleo/open-webui/README.md

 ### Line by line, piece by piece Open WebUI Installation Guide
-(Non-tech guys will be beneficial from this guide, which are digested from my discussion with ChatGPT.)
+(Non-tech guys will be beneficial from this guide.)

 If you are a lucky fellow, it is pretty smooth to lanuch it on your local machine according to offical installation guide, which only needs 2 lines of command.